sagemath/sage/src/doc/en/developer/sage_manuals.rst

 Here and below, replace ``builddir`` with the Meson build directory.
 An editable pip installation uses ``build/cpXY``, where ``X`` and ``Y`` are the major and minor Python versions; for example, Python 3.12 uses ``build/cp312``.
+A build using Sage's top-level Makefile uses ``build/sage-distro``.
 See :ref:`section-meson-build-directory` for details.
 You can now open :file:`builddir/src/doc/html/en/tutorial/index.html` in your web browser.

 - Do you want to **add a new file** to the documentation? :ref:`Click here